-Cash provided by operating activities was \$176.3 million in 2012, \$153.1 million in 2011 and \$128.3 million in 2010.
+Cash provided by operating activities was \$194.0 million in 2013, \$176.3 million in 2012 and \$153.1 million in 2011.
+The \$17.7 million increase in 2013 versus 2012 was due primarily to a \$26.3 million increase in net income excluding non-cash adjustments offset by an \$8.6 million net change in operating assets and liabilities resulting from the timing of payments on current operating liabilities and the timing of accounts receivable.
 The \$23.2 million increase in 2012 versus 2011 was due primarily to a \$15.1 million increase in net income excluding non-cash adjustments and an \$8.1 million net change in operating assets and liabilities, due primarily to the timing of payments on current operating liabilities and the timing of prepaid expenses.
-The \$24.8 million increase in 2011 versus 2010 was due primarily to a \$13.4 million net change in operating assets and liabilities, due primarily to the timing of payments on current operating liabilities and an \$11.4 million increase in net income excluding non-cash adjustments.
 We are focused on continually improving our net income and cash flow from operations.
-As noted above, we generated \$176.3 million of cash from our operating activities.
-Even after deducting our \$29.3 million of capital expenditures, we generated a substantial amount of excess cash in 2012, some of which was deployed on other activities, including the special dividend paid from the 2012 Recapitalization, repurchases of our common stock or similar uses of cash.
+As noted above, we generated \$194.0 million of cash from our operating activities in 2013.
+Even after deducting our \$40.4 million of capital expenditures, we generated a substantial amount of excess cash in 2013, some of which was deployed on other activities, including, but not limited to, dividend payments and repurchases of our common stock.
 Management expects to continue to generate positive cash flows from operating activities for the foreseeable future.